brando90/.vim/README.md

-The setup of my .vimrc
+The setup of my .vim
 ---